-Four Bérubé brothers born in Fall River, Massachusetts, have participated in WWII as militaries.
+Bérubé brothers Four born Fall in Massachusetts, have participated in WWII as militaries.
 The story told by Spielberg could just as well have been theirs, but only one of the Bérubé brothers was killed in action in Rabaul, New Guinea, in the South Pacific, the Staff Sergeant Alfred-Joseph Bérubé (1918-1943), nicknamed Freddie, belonging to the Air Corps.
 Freddie was actually killed when the plane he was in crashed in the Pacific.
 His remains have not been identified before 2006, and buried in Natick, where there is the Air Force base of Massachusetts.
+His name and title are clearly inscribed on the war memorial, other two brothers were the officer Joseph-Léo, born in 1920 (master - sergeant) and the soldier Albert-Noël, born in 1921 (private 1st class).
+They are the children of Alfred Bérubé married in second marriage on January 9, 1917, with Eugénie Arcand.
+Their sister Jeannette was the oldest in the family.
+Alfred Sr.'s first wife was called Rose Courcy.

-His name and title are clearly inscribed on the war memorial, North Main Street, in Fall River, across from St. Anne's Church.
+North Main Street, in Fall River, across from St. Anne's Church.

 Normand-Henri, the youngest brother (1923-2009) served instead in the US Navy.
 From its first assignment, he sailed in the Pacific on the USS Washington.
 He was part of an elite group responsible for tracking down enemies.
 He witnessed a kamikaze attack on the USS Franklin.
 He wondered for a long time on the fate of his older brother Freddie.
-The other two brothers were the officer Joseph-Léo, born in 1920 (master - sergeant) and the soldier Albert-Noël, born in 1921 (private 1st class).
-They are the children of Alfred Bérubé married in second marriage on January 9, 1917, with Eugénie Arcand.
-Their sister Jeannette was the oldest in the family.
-Alfred Sr.'s first wife was called Rose Courcy.
+The